mirkenstein/MSAI-339-NoSQL/Mongo/README_ATLAS.md

 ### Get started with MongoDB Atlas
-MongoDB Atlas is a data platform, designed for developers, which inte grates a multi-cloud database with various data services.
+MongoDB Atlas is a data platform, designed for developers, which integrates a multi-cloud database with various data services.
 It simplifies the process of database deployment and management while facilitating the development of modern data-driven applications.

 The MongoDB Atlas registration is completely free and doesn't require a credit card.
 Follow the link below and create your account: